 Students in the fifth grade or older are required to have parent/guardian signed consent forms on file to walk home.
 Students with walker forms on file may pick up younger siblings by providing their names to staff at the walker pickup location.
+The younger scholar's name(s) must appear on the permission slip.
+If the younger scholar does not have the same parent/guardian as the older sibling, the younger scholar's parent/guardian must fill out and sign a separate permission slip.
 Younger siblings will be sent down by their teacher.